 Extended care or aftercare can be a necessary part of treatment for many individuals, especially those who need to build their social support network and those who are not yet ready to work without a safety net.
-Consider your options for aftercare once you have finished detox and addiction treatment, and call 800-483-2193 now if you are still looking for help finding the best program for your needs.
+Consider your options for aftercare once you have finished detox and addiction treatment, and call 866-351-3840(Who Answers?) now if you are still looking for help finding a program for your needs.

 What Is Extended Care?